josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🔄 34.
-Unlearning is training too
+## 35. 🔄 Unlearning Is Training Too

 Akam's Brecon example makes this unusually vivid.

-Veterans of Iraq and Afghanistan could carry deeply learned casualty procedures into a different tactical problem.
+Personnel shaped by Iraq and Afghanistan could carry casualty-response behaviours suited to an environment with sophisticated helicopter evacuation into a different tactical problem.

-The instinct to stop, treat the casualty and prepare for helicopter evacuation made sense inside one operational environment.

-In another environment, that behaviour could jeopardise the wider mission or create further casualties.

-Hence the deliberately brutal correction:
+Hence the deliberately brutal corrective instruction:

-> **“Fucking leave him and come back for him!”**
+> **“Fucking leave him and come back for him.”**

-The important point is not the profanity.

-Although it does rather help.
+The profanity does rather help.

-The point is:
+But the important point is:

 > **training sometimes has to overwrite previous training.**

 ---

-## 🧬 35.
-Doctrine lives in bodies
+## 36. 🧬 Doctrine Lives In Bodies

-This is one reason written doctrine is insufficient.

 A document can change overnight.

 Embodied behaviour does not.

-If someone has spent years rehearsing:
+If somebody has spent years rehearsing:

-> X,
+> **X**

 publishing:

-> now do Y
+> **now do Y**

 does not guarantee Y will occur under stress.

-The new behaviour must itself be:
+The new behaviour must be:

 - taught;
 - practised;